Making the most of radio interviews

 – Find out how long the interview is scheduled for – and make sure you arrive with plenty of time to spare

-– Come up with suitable answers to any difficult questions you could be asked
+- Work on your answers, consider any difficult questions you could be asked

 Speak plainly and include the listener

-– Avoid trying to communicate anything too complicated to explain quickly
+- Avoid trying to communicate anything too complicated to explain, too many facts and figures don’t work well on radio

-– Use a bullet point approach – 3 points at a time works well – this will help listeners follow your argument
+- Use a bullet point approach – a maximum of 3 points at a time works well – this will help listeners follow your argument

 – Use everyday language – cut out the jargon and acronyms